One-X: Accolades

 In 2007, One-X earned the band an award for Rock Artist of the Year by Billboard magazine.
 The album also earned a 2007 Juno Award nomination for Album of the Year.
 They won a Mediabase award for most played rock song on radio in Canada for their single "Animal I Have Become".
 One-X has been certified triple platinum in Canada and 5× platinum in the US, respectively.
-All four of the album's singles as of November 2025 have gone multi-platinum by the Recording Industry Association of America.
-In addition, "Time of Dying", "Get Out Alive" and "Gone Forever" were certified platinum, while "It's All Over", "Let it Die" and "Over and Over" received gold status in the same month.
+All four of the album's singles as of November 2025, have gone multi-platinum by the Recording Industry Association of America.
+In addition, all album songs, excluding the title track, have received RIAA certifications; "Time of Dying", "Get Out Alive" and "Gone Forever" were certified platinum, while "It's All Over", "Let it Die", "Over and Over" and "On My Own" received gold status.
 In December 2024, "Gone Forever" was certified gold in Canada.